Time: 1:00pm ET -

 You will learn how to:

-- determine which discount program is best for your school;
+- determine which program type is best for your school;

 - gauge what your school can afford to contribute to your financial aid program;